open-edge-insights/eii-tools/HttpTestServer/README.md

 HttpTestServer runs a simple HTTP Test server with security being optional.

-* To Run test rde test application
+* To Run test rest data export test application

     1. To run the HttpTestServer
     ```